barbosa-wellington/AI-Planning-D-APP/ai_pipeline/README.md

     # pip install -r requirements.yml

-    Now, you are go to process to use any feature on this application.
+    Now, you are good to go and use any feature on this application.
 ## Datasets

 This folder contains the dataset for basic LLM feed-forawrd data.